veereshnm/dibk/chpt5.md

 Refactored: Inject via constructor: `public MyMiddleware(RequestDelegate next, IMyService service) { ... }`.

 ## Chapter Summary and Broader Implications
-Seemann and van Deursen conclude by reinforcing that avoiding these anti-patterns leads to cleaner, more testable code.
-They preview Chapter 6's refactorings, which build on this catalog.
-From their perspective, DI is a mindset: always favor explicit, injectable dependencies.
-In .NET Core, leveraging the framework's DI (e.g., `AddScoped`, `AddSingleton`) amplifies these benefits, enabling scalable apps.
+* Seemann and van Deursen conclude that avoiding anti-patterns leads to cleaner, more testable code.
+* They preview Chapter 6’s refactorings, which build on this catalog.
+* From their perspective, DI is a mindset: always favor explicit, injectable dependencies.
+* In .NET Core, leveraging the framework’s DI (e.g., `AddScoped`, `AddSingleton`) amplifies these benefits, enabling scalable apps.

-Independent research confirms the authors' views: Studies on DI anti-patterns in Java and .NET systems show these patterns correlate with higher bug rates and refactoring costs.
-For unillustrated concepts like multi-tenancy impacts, consider a tenant-aware repository: Control Freak would hardcode tenant IDs, while proper DI injects a `ITenantContext`.
-This ensures the chapter's lessons apply broadly.
+* Independent research confirms the authors’ views: Studies on DI anti-patterns in Java and .NET systems show these patterns correlate with higher bug rates and refactoring costs.
+* For unillustrated concepts like multi-tenancy impacts, consider a tenant-aware repository: Control Freak would hardcode tenant IDs, while proper DI injects a `ITenantContext`.
+* This ensures the chapter’s lessons apply broadly.